eyedeekay/si-i2p-plugin/README.md

 Before version 0.21, a framework for generating service tunnels ad-hoc will also be in place.
 This will be used for fuzz-testing the http proxy and the pipe proxy.
 Almost everything will be improved by the availability of this.

-I use two web browsers, uzbl and surf. uzbl seems to have trouble with CSS over the http proxy while surf does not.

 ### The pipes